kaylajgranados/books_to_read/README.md

 * Average Rating: 4.01
 * Average Page Number: 366
 * Median Publication Year: 2015
-  **(Average Publication year was 1998 due to Epic of Gilgamesh publication date of 1200 BC)
+ * (Average Publication year was 1998 due to Epic of Gilgamesh publication date of 1200 BC)
 * Max Page Number: 1327
 * Max Rating: 4.88

-* Data Manipulation
+# ata Manipulation

 I placed Average Rating, Number of Pages, and Original Publication Year into bins based on percentiles, in order to better filter the data.